 These are questions written in the first person; they are about ‘you’ and ‘me’, not the distant ‘them’.
 At this current time people are having to make extraordinary decisions where the normal structures and reassurance of knowledge and hierarchies are under enormous pressure as they change.
 This is becoming the new normal.
 If this is the case these questions of ourselves and those around us become ever more important.
 Today it might be about the pandemic but tomorrow we still face climate change, the impact of digital technology and the changing expectations and hopes of the world’s populations.

-In summary, even before the pandemic organisations were changing rapidly responding to the realities of climate change, digital transformation and greater expectations from people and this will continue.
+In summary, even before the pandemic organisations were changing and rapidly responding to the realities of climate change, digital transformation and greater expectations from people and this will continue.
 Yet people have the same hopes, desires, anxieties that they always have.
 Through this we have choices to make and accountabilities to face.
 If OD is to remain relevant, to enable people to understand and navigate these challenges, we too have to change and to adapt in a similar manner.

 This will bring into sharper focus the core of OD namely social justice and moral practice.
 This is achieved through developing profound relational skills and our ability to make sense and respond to what is happening.
 This long tradition of OD practice is as relevant, if not more relevant, than it has ever been to make a positive change in the world.